 Is Southern Cross enough?

-What keeps senior ISP and telco engineers awake at night is that, at present, they have to rely on a single monopoly provider.
+Senior ISP and telco engineers lie awake at night worrying about relying on a single monopoly provider.
 In engineering terms it is a single point of failure.
 Maybe not a single point of failure.
 Southern Cross operates two cables, which means there’s a degree of redundancy.

 But two lines still leaves telcos and New Zealand’s growing digital economy relatively vulnerable.
 This explains why there’s a groundswell of industry support for rival cable projects.

-Telecom NZ, Vodafone and Telstra planned Tasman Global Access looks set to add capacity between Auckland and the East Coast of Australia.
-Some in the industry fret that Telecom NZ’s stake in TGA and its half ownership of Southern Cross amounts to new monopoly.
+The Telecom NZ, Vodafone and Telstra-planned Tasman Global Access will add capacity between Auckland and Australia.
+Some in the industry fret that Telecom NZ’s TGA stake and its half ownership of Southern Cross amounts to new monopoly.